-In Britain, we head to the south on Summer for a simple reason: the sunshine lives there.
+In Britain, we head to the south in Summer for a simple reason: the sunshine lives there.
 Precisely in Cornwall.
 And St. Ives was one particular town that always caught my eyes.

 But to stay in St.Ives is not an easy (or cheap) option when we know it’s also known as a very popular holiday resort for families.
 It could be translated as packed.
 In any sense.
 So, forget it.
 Just spend one single day enjoying what this seaside town has to offer.
 So I did.

-At the same time the buzz is also a joy when you realise that people just love being there shopping, eating Cornish pastry or simple admiring its medieval fishing town features.
-So, walk as much as you ca and find out the history of St.Ives in its narrow historic streets.
+At the same time, the buzz is also a joy when you realise that people just love being there shopping, eating Cornish pastry, or simply admiring its medieval fishing town features.
+So, walk as much as you can and find out the history of St.Ives in its narrow historic streets.

-Fish & Fish: One of my pet hates is leaving a new place visited without trying their local bars or restaurants.
-In St.Ives we had plenty of choice for eating and drink.
+One of my pet hates is leaving a new place visited without trying their local bars or restaurants.
+In St.Ives, we had plenty of choices for eating and drinking.

 But it was also a nightmare to get a table at those establishments if you don’t have a proper look around first.
 So, if you are visiting the town for a single day, like me, go for the local takeaway businesses.
 Or simply get some sweets and snacks from the local shops.
 It is not a sin!

-Art fixing: St.Ives is a melting spot for artists.
-Well, they have its own Tate and I can’t think a better way to see the town as perfect spot to inspiring new talent and creative people.
-So you probably will find an art gallery in every corner of St.Ives.
+St.Ives is a melting pot for artists.
+Well, they have their own Tate and I can’t think of a better way to see the town as the perfect spot to inspire new talent and creative people.
+So you probably will find an art gallery on every corner of St.Ives.

 Or better, you are going to find a piece of art in every part of the town.
 Make the most of it and bring something unique back home.
 From jewellery to pottery.
 They are all there to be appreciated.

-Coastwatching: Located high on extremely of the island, it not just provides important information about the weather and sea conditions to mariners, fishermen and visitors, the National Coastwatch Institution give us one of the most beautiful view of the town and the coast.
+Coastwatching: Located high on extremely of the island, it not just provides important information about the weather and sea conditions to mariners, fishermen, and visitors, but the National Coastwatch Institution give us one of the most beautiful views of the town and the coast.

-I have chosen Porthmoer beach to put my feet in the sand not just because it was the quieter (believe or not) one that day, but also because it’s a stunning spot.
+I have chosen Porthmoer beach to put my feet in the sand not just because it was the quieter (belief or not) one that day, but also because it’s a stunning spot.

 The beach faces the Atlantic ocean and it’s a gorgeous way of finishing the visit to St.Ives.
 Serenity and beauty.
-There is nothing wrong about these two put together.
+There is nothing wrong with these two put together.